 In June 2015, the Company amended its Credit Agreement, pursuant to which the Company was able to extend maturities and resize its credit facilities following the spin-off of the Cequent businesses.
-In connection with entering into the amended Credit Agreement, the Company incurred approximately \$1.8 million in fees during 2015 to amend the Credit Agreement, of which approximately \$1.4 million were capitalized as deferred financing fees and \$0.4 million were recorded as debt financing and extinguishment expense of \$1.5 million in 2015 related to the write-off of deferred financing fees associated with the previous credit facilities.
+In connection with entering into the amended Credit Agreement, the Company incurred approximately \$1.8 million in fees during 2015 to amend the Credit Agreement, of which approximately \$1.4 million were capitalized as deferred financing fees and \$0.4 million were recorded as debt financing and extinguishment expense in 2015.
+The Company also recorded non-cash debt financing and extinguishment expense of \$1.5 million in 2015 related to the write-off of deferred financing fees associated with the previous credit facilities.